-ADA Education Fund actively foster understanding and awareness on the issues of public policy that challenge our nation’s history of economic and social justice.
-We also author original research on progressive solutions to these questions.
-Whether it is preparing the next generation of policymakers to face crucial challenges or honoring our history and the struggles of previous generations, we tirelessly work to improve the lives of average Americans.
+ADA Education Fund also author original research on progressive solutions to today’s pressing issues.
+Whether it is preparing the next generation of policymakers to face crucial challenges or honoring our history and the struggles of earlier generations, we tirelessly work to improve the lives of average Americans.

 In the words of one of our founders, Eleanor Roosevelt, “It’s better to light a candle than to curse the darkness.”
 We are one such candle.